 If there are concerns that the child has an injury which requires immediate attention, the Social Worker should ensure that the child is seen at the local emergency department without delay.
+The emergency department's sole responsibility is to treat any emergency medical issues and they may be discharged from ED after discussion with social care if medically appropriate.
+Referral to the paediatric team for safeguarding medical assessment must be arranged separately by social care.

-2.1.
-A strategy discussion/meeting will take place within one working day of the referral being received by children's social care.
+- 2.1.
+A strategy discussion/meeting will take place within one working day of the referral being received by children's social care. - 2.2.

-2.2.
 The strategy discussion should determine whether a medical assessment is necessary.
 At East Cheshire NHS Trust (Macclesfield Hospital) the on-call paediatric consultant is available for input to the strategy discussion regarding whether a medical assessment is needed, and when this should take place.
 At Mid Cheshire Hospital NHS Foundation Trust (Leighton Hospital) a member of the community paediatric team is available for advice between 9am-5.00pm Monday-Friday and can be consulted about whether a medical assessment is needed, and when this should take place.
 After 5.00pm Monday-Friday, and during weekends and bank holidays, the middle grade on-call or the on-call consultant paediatrician at Leighton Hospital could be consulted.
-Once the decision has been made that an examination is necessary it should not be changed unless mutually agreed by all relevant professionals.
+Once the decision has been made that an examination is necessary, it should not be changed unless mutually agreed by all relevant professionals.
 Please refer to Appendix 4 for details regarding process.